Matteo-Scerbo/RAVES-Preprocessing/raves/planned_features.md

 - Improve and validate the surface integral.
   Use a solid angle integral from each surface sample point.
-- Revise all comments and documentation
+- Revise all comments and documentation.
+- Consistent use of camel case and underscores.
 - Add `run_ART.py`

 ### `io.py`